Prescription Drugs Overview

 Conn.
 Gen. Stat. § 21a-275.
 Revocation or suspension of licenses by commissioner

-(b) The commissioner may subpoena witnesses and papers on his own behalf and, if requested by the practitioner or licensee, may subpoena witnesses and papers in his behalf, may administer oaths, may compel the testimony of witnesses, may examine witnesses and may issue commissions to take testimony and testimony so taken and sworn to shall be admissible at such hearing.
+(b) The commissioner may subpoena witnesses and papers on their own behalf and, if requested by the practitioner or licensee, may subpoena witnesses and papers in their behalf, may administer oaths, may compel the testimony of witnesses, may examine witnesses and may issue commissions to take testimony and testimony so taken and sworn to shall be admissible at such hearing.
 At such hearing the practitioner or licensee shall be entitled to representation by counsel.